Building a Portfolio of Trading Models: Why One Good Backtest Is Not Enough

 The practical question is not whether one model can make money.
 The useful question is whether a set of models can coexist with low enough overlap and high enough credibility to justify a live portfolio.

 That is why portfolio thinking changes the gate.
-A strategy that looks excellent in isolation may still be a weak portfolio addition if it overlaps too much with the current anchor, fails offset tests, or is too sparse to pull its weight.
+A strategy that looks convincing in isolation may still be a weak portfolio addition if it overlaps too much with the current anchor, fails offset tests, or is too sparse to pull its weight.

 Method: Why a Portfolio of Trading Models Needs More Than Raw PnL